kubernetes/minikube/site/content/en/docs/contrib/tests.en.md

 #### validateStartNodeAfterStop
 tests the minikube node start command on an existing stopped node

+#### validateRestartKeepsNodes
+restarts minikube cluster and checks if the reported node list is unchanged

 #### validateStopMultiNodeCluster
 runs minikube stop on a multinode cluster